anushkrishnav/dsci-644-a1/Tasks/Task_3/task_3.md

     - **Password:** mypassword

     Click on "Save" to save the server.
 You can now access the PostgreSQL server from the pgAdmin web interface.

+  Refer this guide for a step-by-step walkthrough of the process: [How to run PostgreSQL and Pgadmin using docker](https://www.commandprompt.com/education/how-to-run-postgresql-and-pgadmin-using-docker/).

 5. **Stop Docker Compose:** To stop the Docker Compose file, use the following command: